kvbc/c-snake/README.md

 # c-snake

-console implementation of the Snake game written in C
+Console implementation of the classic Snake game written in C